 Can Dogs Get Constipated?

 The fact of the matter is that just like any building with plumbing can get a clog, any animal that poops can get constipated.
 Your dog definitely poops (and poops and poops) so this means your dog can get constipated too.
-If this happens, you have to suppress the joy and relief that comes from not having to pick up poop for a few days so that you can recognize that the fact that something’s not quite right inside your furry friend.
-She’s probably pretty uncomfortable and might benefit from seeing a vet.
+If this happens, remember your four-legger is probably pretty uncomfortable and might benefit from seeing a vet.

 Is My Dog Constipated?

-If your dog stops pooping for a couple days, strains to poop, and/or begins to have much smaller, harder, pellet-like poop, or can only pass small amounts of liquid poop, your dog’s probably constipated.
-Constipation can be caused by a low-fiber diet, dehydration, obstructions in your dog’s bowels such as kitty litter, a small toy, or a ball, some prescription medicines, sedentary lifestyle, old age, or something in the environment that has your dog too nervous to poop.
+If your dog stops pooping for a couple of days, strains to poop, or begins to have much smaller, harder, pellet-like stools, or can only pass small amounts of liquid poop, your dog is probably constipated.
+Constipation can be caused by a low-fiber diet, dehydration, or obstructions in your dog’s bowels such as kitty litter, a small toy, or a ball.
+Other causes are side effects of some prescription medicines, a sedentary lifestyle, old age, or something in the environment that has your dog too nervous to poop.
 There are some more serious causes of constipation such as tumors or diseases, but these are quite rare.
-Since your vet can’t follow your dog around all day, she will have to depend upon the information you give her about the problem.
-She will also likely feel around the dog’s abdomen, do a rectal exam, try to take a stool sample, and may need to do an x-ray or ultrasound to see if something is blocking the bowel.
-You can learn a lot more about constipation in dogs by checking out our guide to Constipation in Dogs.
+Since your vet can’t follow your dog around all day, they will have to depend upon the information you give about the problem.
+The veterinarian will also likely feel around the dog’s abdomen, do a rectal exam, try to take a stool sample, and may need to do an x-ray or ultrasound to see if something is blocking the bowel.
+You can learn a lot more about the issue by checking out our guide to Constipation in Dogs.

 How Do I Treat My Dog’s Constipation?

 Well, this depends on what has caused your dog to get plugged up.
 If there’s a physical obstruction--ball, avocado pit, toy car--surgery will probably be necessary.
 But in a lot of cases of constipation in dogs you’ll end up treating it the same way you’d treat yours--more liquid intake, stool softeners or laxatives (made for dogs, not for humans), fiber supplements, enema, or medication that will increase peristalsis (muscle movements that move waste through the intestines).
 Once you and your vet identify and treat the cause of your dog’s constipation, most dogs have little problem recovering within a few days.
-Read about the experiences of other dog owners or get your questions answered by an in-house veterinarian at our Constipation in Dogs guide.
+Read about the experiences of other dog owners at our guide on Constipation in Dogs.